-Part of the Hound group, the Basenji is almost cat-like in the way it will groom itself.
-The Basenji is known as the “barkless dog” due to the yodeling sound it makes.
+Part of the Hound group, the Basenji is almost cat-like in the way it grooms itself.
+The Basenji is known as the “barkless dog” due to its yodeling sound.

 These sounds are due to their larynx being different from most dogs.
 They are a small breed, with a height of 17 inches and weighing up to 24 pounds.

 Also known as the Fawn Brittany Bassett, this breed is also part of the AKC Foundation Stock Service.
 They stand at the height of up to 15.5 inches and weigh up to 35 pounds.

 Being a small breed, they make a fantastic companion as they are very friendly and lively.
 However, they require excellent training as a puppy to become cooperative.

 One of the most iconic dogs on the list, the Basset Hound, was bred for hunting hares and had a keen sense of smell.
 They are small hounds, with a height of up to 15 inches, but can weigh up to 65 pounds.

 Basset hounds are entrenched in popular culture, from Droopy’s iconic character to the comic strip of Fred Basset and Hush Puppies’ logo.

 Another breed from the Foundation Stock Service, the Bavarian Mountain Scent Hound, has a short, harsh coat.
 They are very calm dogs, loyal to their owners.

 This is not a breed that enjoys being in the city.
 They need a lot of space and exercise to be happy.
 They stand up to 20.5 inches and weigh up to 66 pounds.